madcyph3r/AdvancedMaterialDrawer/README.md

         // load menu
         this.loadMenu(getCurrentHeadItem().getMenu());

-        // load the MaterialItemSectionFragment, from the given startIndex this.loadStartFragmentFromMenu(getCurrentHeadItem().getMenu());
+        // load the first MaterialItemSectionFragment from the menu this.loadStartFragmentFromMenu(getCurrentHeadItem().getMenu());
     }